ShabbirHasan1/occams-rpc/docs/server_macros.md

 ### `ServerTaskAction::get_action()`

 A `get_action(&self) -> RpcAction` method is generated for the enum, which returns the `RpcAction` associated with the current variant.
+This method is part of the `ServerTaskAction` trait.

 ## Trait Delegation and Compile-Time Checks